Kyle Letheren

-Kyle Charles Letheren (born 26 December 1987) is a Welsh professional footballer and coach who is currently a player / goalkeeper coach for Hartlepool United.
+Kyle Charles Letheren (born 26 December 1987) is a Welsh former professional footballer and goalkeeper coach.
+He is currently a goalkeeper coach at Doncaster Rovers.

 He has played in the Scottish Premier League for Kilmarnock, in the Scottish Premiership for Dundee, and in the English Football League for Blackpool, Plymouth Argyle, Salford City and Morecambe.

-Career
+Playing career

 Early career

 Letheren was born in Llanelli, Carmarthenshire.
 He began his career as a trainee at Swansea City, spending time on loan at Newport County in 2005.
 He did not make an appearance for the first-team before being released in the summer of 2006.

 He subsequently joined Barnsley.
-Having arrived at Barnsley on a short-term deal, Letheren then signed a new deal to keep him at Oakwell until 2008 Two years after joining the club, he made his debut in the 3rd round of the FA Cup against Blackpool on 5 January 2008, as a half-time substitute, replacing the injured Heinz Müller.
-At 1–0 down 'the Tykes' went on to win the game 2–1, giving Letheren his first clean sheet on his debut.
-Barnsley that year went on to beat Liverpool & Chelsea and reached the FA Cup semi-finals.
+Having arrived at Barnsley on a short-term deal, Letheren then signed a new deal to keep him at Oakwell until 2008 Two years after joining the club, he made his debut in the third round of the FA Cup against Blackpool on 5 January 2008, as a half-time substitute, replacing the injured Heinz Müller.
+At 1–0 down 'the Tykes' went on to win the game 2–1.

 He was loaned to Doncaster Rovers for the second half of the 2008–09 season as cover for veteran goalkeeper Neil Sullivan, but he did not make an appearance for them.

 He was released from his contract in the summer of 2009 and then signed a short-term contract with Plymouth Argyle in the Championship to provide cover for Romain Larrieu.

 On 31 December 2009, Letheren was released from Plymouth Argyle after his contract expired.
 In April 2010, he agreed to join Motherwell until the end of the season as an emergency goalkeeper, but the Scottish Premier League blocked the move as they were deemed to have enough goalkeepers.
 He remained at Fir Park to train with the squad for the remainder of the season.